jaruspong4/jaruspong4.github.io/README.md

   Network Engineering Information Security (Cyber ​​security).

-- Graduated with a bachelor's degreeis in Computer Science from Ramangala University of Technology Lanna in 2013.
+- Graduated with a bachelor's degreeis in Faculty of Business Administration and Liberal Arts from Ramangala

+  University of Technology Lanna in 2013.

-  Information System
+  Information System (IS).

 ______________________________________________________________________________________________________________
 # Work history details: